ewersp/Shaders/README.md

 DiffuseTwoSided.shader
 ------
-Sometimes you want to render both sides of an object (for example, if it's not totally convex or perhaps it's an animated plane used for a flag). <br /> <br />
+For rendering both sides of an object.
+For example if it's non-convex or an animated plane used for a flag/cloth, etc. <br /> <br />
 ![Alt text](http://i.imgur.com/aZl21ag.png "Diffuse two-sided")

 ScreenDistortion.shader